UniFed: All-In-One Federated Learning Platform to Unify Open-Source Frameworks: Related work

-\textbf{Specialized frameworks.} While the above frameworks support the general development of FL, some frameworks (CrypTen \cite{crypten2020}, FedTree \cite{fedtree}) {are designed} for specific purposes.
-CrypTen \cite{crypten2020} focuses on providing secure multi-party computation \cite{yao1986generate} primitives, while FedTree is designed for the federated training of decision trees.
+\textit{Specialized frameworks} are designed for specific purposes instead of general FL, including CrypTen \cite{crypten2020} and FedTree \cite{fedtree}.
+CrypTen provides secure multi-party computation \cite{yao1986generate} primitives, while FedTree is designed for FL with decision trees.

-{We note that distributed machine learning~\cite{horovod, elephas} is a much broader area and we currently focus our scope on federated learning.}